AshivDhondea/DFTS2/README.md

 * A. Dhondea, R. A. Cohen, and I.V.Bajić, **DFTS2: Deep feature transmission simulator for collaborative intelligence**.
 For benchmarking purposes and to assist future users, we provide our packet traces, example simulation scripts and Monte Carlo experiment result files in a [Dropbox directory](https://www.dropbox.com/home/MEng_Project/dfts2).
 The full-scale test set used in our experiments is the same subset of the Imagenet validation set from the original DFTS demo paper [[1]](#references).

-## Creating your environment
+## Presentation and demonstration
-You can create a virtual environment using the requirements file.
+In this [YouTube video](https://www.youtube.com/watch?v=5dW5i2XeCd0), we present our simulator, demonstrate how to set up a Python virtual environment for DFTS2, and demonstrate how to use DFTS2.

 ## User documentation
 The latest version of the user documentation manual can be found [[here](https://github.com/AshivDhondea/dfts2_user_doc)]